Usui Policies and Procedures

 In most cases, employees in non-exempt positions are paid:

-Frequency – Weekly (every week) based on hours worked
+- Frequency – Biweekly (every two weeks) based on hours worked

-Pay Period – One (1) Monday through Sunday 7-day work week
+- Pay Period – Two (2) Monday through Sunday 7-day work weeks

 Federal and state wage and hour laws require that accurate records be kept for each employee’s hours worked.
-In order to facilitate the required record keeping and to ensure proper payment of wages to its employees, all non-exempt employees must ensure that their time is recorded completely and accurately on their timecards, timesheets and/or time recording devices.
+All non-exempt employees must ensure that their time is recorded completely and accurately on their timecards, timesheets and/or time recording devices to facilitate payment of wages.

 No one may record hours worked on another’s timecard and/or timesheet or punch in or out for another employee.
 Falsification of timecards and/or timesheets and tampering with another’s time record are prohibited and will result in disciplinary action, up to and including immediate termination, of involved employees.